 Crime, Law, and Society

-Selected publications, organized by topic – PDFs are pre-publication proofs; final versions are available through the in-text links.
+Selected publications, organized by topic – PDFs are pre-publication proofs or free-to-access versions; final versions are available through the in-text links.

 - Henne, Kathryn, Krystle Shore, and Jenna Imad Harb.
 2022.
 Body-Worn Cameras, Police Violence, and the Politics of Evidence: A Case of Ontological Gerrymandering.
 Critical Social Policy 42(3): 388–407.
 [PDF]